haydenjameslee/unity-super-find/README.md

 `GameObject found = SuperFind.Find(string selector);`

 Returns the GameObject that first matches the given selector string, including inactive GameObjects.
-If no GameObjects matche the selector string `null` is returned.
+If no GameObjects match the selector string, `null` is returned.

 #### SuperFind.FindAll

 `GameObject[] found = SuperFind.FindAll(string selector);`

 Returns all the GameObjects that match the given selector string, including inactive GameObjects.
-If no GameObjects match the selector string,the returned list will be empty.
+If no GameObjects match the selector string, the returned list will be empty.

 ### Selectors